Rosa-lyn/be-promise-i-made-remote-2/README.md

 }
 ```

+- _HINT: you will have to make separate requests for the album and the artist_

 ### 4.a ADVANCED -- make an endpoint that will take the newData.txt file on the request body and post it to the database

-- This endpoint should make use of `fs` and the `Promise` constructor
+- _HINT: this endpoint should make use of `fs` and the `Promise` constructor_

 ### 4.b (Optional) extra ADVANCED - get all songs and replace all album numbers with album titles